bmmpxf/QGIS-Documentation/source/docs/training_manual/foreword/foreword.rst

 for someone learning about GIS.
 There is also the QGIS manual which provides a detailed functional overview of the QGIS application.
 However, it is not structured as a tutorial, but rather as a reference guide.
-At Linfiniti Consulting CC. we frequently run training courses and have realised that a third resource is needed - one that leads the reader sequentially through learning the key aspects of QGIS in a trainer-trainee format - which prompted us to produce this work.
+At Linfiniti Consulting CC. we frequently run training courses and have realized that a third resource is needed - one that leads the reader sequentially through learning the key aspects of QGIS in a trainer-trainee format - which prompted us to produce this work.